The Origin – A, B, Or What?

 The Origin – A, B, Or What? is a 2022 survival program created by IST Entertainment in association with its parent company, Kakao Entertainment, and Sony Music Entertainment Japan.
 It aired on MBN, Kakao TV and 1theK YouTube channel on March 19, 2022, every Saturday at 18:00 (KST) timeslot for eight episodes.
 In the finale on May 7, 2022, the show announced the final 7 members who would debut as ATBO.

 Background and concept

 On February 6, it was reported that IST Entertainment, home to male idol groups Victon and The Boyz as well as female idol group Apink and Weeekly, is making their first boy group under the new company name in the first half of the year.

 On February 10, It was announced that IST will be forming their boy group under a survival program titled, The Origin – A, B, Or What?.
 It will be jointly produced with Kakao Entertainment and Sony Music Solutions.
 The show will consist of 13 contestants.

-On February 22, IST announced that the premiere date was postponed from February 26 to March 19 due to some trainees who tested positive for COVID-19.
+On February 22, IST announced that the premiere date was postponed from February 26 to March 19 due to some trainees testing positive for COVID-19.